Category: Prejudge Report

 Who Goes to Nationals?

 The first-, second-, and third-place winners of this event will represent Nebraska in the Business Plan event at the National Leadership Conference.
-No more than one team member may have competed in this event at a previous National Leadership Conference or have competed more than two (2) years at the national level in this event.
+Members may compete in an event at NLC more than once if they have not previously placed in the top ten of that event at NLC.
+If a member places in the top ten of an event at NLC, they are no longer eligible to compete in that event.